A robust bootstrap change point test for high-dimensional location parameter: Simulation study

-\begin{enumerate}[leftmargin=1cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0.5cm,align=parleft, label=(\Roman*)] \item Independent: $V=\Id_p$, where $\Id_p$ is the $p \times p$ identity matrix. \item Strongly dependent (compound mixing): $V=0.8 J + 0.2 \Id_p$, where $J$ is the $p \times p$ matrix of all ones. \item Moderately dependent (autoregressive): $V_{ij} = 0.8^{|i-j|},\ i,j=1, \cdots, p$. \end{enumerate} In all setups, $B=200$ bootstrap samples are drawn for each testing procedure and all results are averaged on 500 simulations.
-We will fix the sample size $n=500$ and dimension $p=600$.
-We vary the change point location $m = 50, 150, 250$, and compare the performance of two kernels: the linear kernel $h(x,y) = x-y$ and the sign kernel $h(x,y) = \sign(x-y)$.
+\item Scale transformation of Cauchy distribution: $\xi_i = V^{1/2} \eta_{i}$, where $\eta_{i} = (\eta_{i1},\dots,\eta_{ip})^{T}$ and $\eta_{ij}$ are i.i.d.\ standard (univariate) Cauchy distribution. \end{enumerate} For each distribution, we consider three spatial dependence structures of $V$. \begin{enumerate}[leftmargin=1cm,itemindent=.4cm,labelwidth=\itemindent,labelsep=0.3cm,align=parleft, label=(\Roman*)] \item Independent: $V=\Id_p$, where $\Id_p$ is the $p \times p$ identity matrix. \item Strongly dependent: $V=0.8 J + 0.2 \Id_p$, where $J$ is the $p \times p$ matrix of all ones. \item Moderately dependent: $V_{ij} = 0.8^{|i-j|},\ i,j=1, \dots, p$. \end{enumerate} Unless explicitly indicated, $B=200$ bootstrap samples are drawn for each testing procedure and all results are averaged on 500 simulations.
+We fix the sample size $n=500$ and dimension $p=600$ for single change point scenario and focus on the performance of two kernels: the linear kernel $h(x,y) = x-y$ and the sign kernel $h(x,y) = \sign(x-y)$.